Hard commits, soft commits and transaction logs

 The assumption here is that you’re interested in getting lots of data to the index as quickly as possible for search sometime in the future.
 I’m thinking original loads of a data source etc.

 - Set your soft commit interval quite long.
-As in 10 minutes or even longer (-1 for no soft commits at all).
-Soft commit is about visibility, and my assumption here is that bulk indexing isn’t about near real time searching so don’t do the extra work of opening any kind of searcher.
+My straw-man number is 10 minutes.
+Soft commit is about visibility, and my assumption here is that bulk indexing isn’t about near real time searching so don’t do the extra work of opening any kind of searcher very frequently.
+If your indexing rate is such that your memory footprint grows unacceptably, reduce this interval.

 - Set your hard commit intervals to 15 seconds, openSearcher=false.
 Again the assumption is that you’re going to be just blasting data at Solr.
 The worst case here is that you restart your system and have to replay 15 seconds or so of data from your tlog.
 If your system is bouncing up and down more often than that, fix the reason for that first.